Brazil - Telecoms Infrastructure, Operators, Regulations - Statistics and Analyses

-This report provides a background to Brazil’s telecom market including infrastructure and the regulatory environment.
+This report provides a review of Brazil’s telecom market including infrastructure and the regulatory environment.
 It profiles the main fixed-line operators and provides relevant statistics and analyses.

 Vivo (Telefônica Brasil), TIM Brasil, Oi, Embratel, Net Serviços, GVT, CTBC, Global Crossing, Star One, TelesatBrasil, Hispamar, Telebrás, Claro, TIM Brasil, Intelig, Algar Telecom, Sercomtel, GVT.

 2. Key statistics